Child Care Resource & Referral ProgramChild Care

 Resource & Referral

 This program provides a central coordinating link for child care and development services within a geographic area — usually a county, city, or community.
-Through this program, CHS offers a wide range of services to parents including referrals to licensed child care.
+Through this program, CHS offers a wide range of services to parents including referrals to licensed child care and information regarding a large variety of child care options available to parents.
 CHS also offers services to current and potential licensed child care providers and other community groups who are concerned with child care issues.
 All services are free of charge.

 In addition, CHS provides a quarterly newsletter to child care providers in the Greater Long Beach, Orange County, San Diego County, Ventura County, Yuba County, and Sutter County areas.
 The newsletter contains helpful information about child development issues, child health, curriculum activities, and many other relevant topics.
 CHS also provides a biannual newsletter for parents regarding parenting and career issues, recipes, activity ideas, and more.